32 Foods That Turn Off the Stress Hormone That’s Making You Fat

 Vitamin C content: 1 medium, 64 mg, 107% DV

-Consuming just one kiwi will provide an entire day’s worth of chillaxing Vitamin C. Eating the fruit can also help fight fatigue, depression, and anxiety, according to a Journal of Nutritional Science study.
+Consuming just one kiwi will provide an entire day’s worth of chillaxing Vitamin C. Eating the fruit can also help fight fatigue, depression, and anxiety, according to a European Journal of Nutrition study.
 Add the tropical fruit to your oatmeal with some unsweetened coconut, throw it into a smoothie or combine it with other fruits in a light, refreshing salad.

 Vitamin C content: 1 medium, 70 mg, 117% DV

 A longtime vitamin C MVP, oranges are also good sources of fiber and potassium, and rich in cancer-fighting citrus limonoids.
 Add oranges to a smoothie, stir pieces into Greek yogurt or eat them on the run for a perfectly self-contained, de-stressing snack.

 Vitamin C content: 1 cup, 71 mg, 118% DV